-We have cows, chickens, cats, bugs, plants, flowers, trees, grass, and space to have a picnic lunch outside.
+We have cows, chickens, ducks, cats, bugs, plants, flowers, trees, grass, and space to have a picnic lunch outside.
 We are a homeschool family (been homeschooling since 2001).
 We understand that sometimes city and suburban folk need a breath of fresh air and a sunny day-trip to keep mama sane.
 We would love to host your small homeschool group of 10 or less for a learning experience and enjoyable day-trip.
 Please feel free to contact the farmer’s wife for scheduling and information about what all the trip would entail.
-We offer super inexpensive rates and perks like home made ice cream and watermelon, depending on the season.
+We offer super inexpensive rates and free samples of dairy products for field trip visitors.

 Thanks for your support of small farming, local farmers, and the State of Texas.
 Thanks for making life better for our animals and our family.
 YOU are part of the sustainable future of this planet with every dollar you spend on small farm products and every dollar you invest in caring for small farm raised flora and fauna.